 Connection over Control

 This is about having a genuine connection with each person on your team that goes beyond work.
 What do you know about them outside of work?
 What are their interests?
-Establishing a deeper connection with your team-mates allows you to see each other for the human beings that you are and helps people to relate to one another on a deeper level at work.
+Establishing a deeper connection with your colleagues allows you to see each other for the human beings that you are and helps people to relate to one another on a deeper level.
 When the need comes for the leader to rally the team to hit a deadline, there is less need to control their actions as they have already bought into you as a person and are happy to do their part to help the team succeed.

 Cooperation over Coercion